-- Dry cleaner service
+- Dry cleaner

-- Shoe repair service
+- Shoe repair

 - Other locally-oriented services, including those with an Afrocentric orientation

-- Yoga/fitness studios
+- Yoga/fitness studio

 - Pet care/grooming

-Events Opportunities
+Event Opportunities

 - Outdoor concerts

-- Farmers' market
+- Farmers' markets

 - Book fairs

 - Ethnic pop-up retail and events

 - Cultural events

 - Themed experiences: e.g. First Thursdays

 D. Recruit an eclectic mix of independent, entrepreneurial businesses designed to bring new energy to Nubian Square.
 Property owners must be engaged to support such efforts for long-term gains in value.
-As noted earlier, one of the potential growth sectors identified in the retail gap analysis is "other general merchandise" which includes: specialty stores, hardware, housewares, clothing--in other words, a mix of products for smaller niche, independent businesses.
+One of the potential growth sectors identified in the retail spending opportunity/gap analysis is "other general merchandise" which includes: specialty stores, hardware, housewares, and clothing-in other words, a mix of products for smaller-niche, independent businesses.
 In focus groups, residents recommended expanding on Nubian Square's existing Afrocentric niche.

 The documented potential growth sectors must be actively promoted to current Nubian Square businesses to increase sales.
-In addition, to expand the mix of businesses, a top priority should be the marketing of these potential growth sectors to targeted, successful businesses currently located outside of the Square that might be recruited for expansion of their businesses to Nubian Square.
+In addition, to expand the mix of businesses, a top priority should be the marketing of these potential growth sectors to targeted, successful businesses currently located outside of the Square that might be recruited for expansion of their businesses in Nubian Square.
 However, most of these businesses will need financing assistance for real estate and business start-up/expansion.
 Specifically excluded are warehouse clubs and superstores, which do not fit residents' and business owners' vision for Nubian Square.